revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 ```
 {:.Rev-output}

-This will execute the analysis and you should see the various parameters you included when you created `mnScreen` printed to the screen every 10 generations.
+This will execute the analysis and you should see the various parameters---specified when you initialized the screen monitor---printed to the screen every 10 generations.

-When the analysis is complete, RevBayes will quit and you will have a new directory called output that will contain all of the files you specified with the monitors.
+When the analysis is complete, RevBayes will quit and you will have a new directory called output that
+will contain all of the files you specified with the monitors.

-{% section Results %}
+{% subsection Results %}

+Two files are created by the monitors in the {% ref section_monitors %} section.
+These files, located in the `output` directory
+contain the record of values sampled for the various parameters of the model over the course of
+the MCMC.
+In the following sections, we will assess the performance of our MCMC sampler and summarize the marginal posterior distributions of numerical parameters (in the file `bears.log`) and the time-calibrated phylogeny (in the file `bears.trees`).

-{% subsection Evaluating Convergence %}
+{% subsubsection Evaluating the MCMC Sampler %}

+The first step when analyzing the output of an MCMC run is to check whether the chain has
+converged on the stationary distribution and sampled effectively (i.e., achieved "good mixing").
-The first step when analyzing the output of an MCMC run is to check whether the chain has converged.
-This can be done by loading the parameter log, in our case the file `bears.log`, in a software such as Tracer, shown in {% ref tracer_fig %}.
+This can be done by loading the
+parameter log, in our case the file `bears.log`, in a program such as [Tracer](http://beast.community/tracer) {% cite Rambaut2018 %}, shown in {% ref tracer_fig %}.

 {% figure tracer_fig %}
 <img src="figures/tracer.png" width="1000" />